Alcoholism Rehab Center in Idaho

 - Dangerous activities while drinking

-However, only about 10% of people seek treatment.
+Of the 32.6 million people who have an alcohol use disorder, only about 7.7% of people seek treatment, according to the National Association of Addiction Treatment Providers.
 This may be due to shame, denial, finances, family responsibilities, or stigma.
-If a person doesn’t seek help from an alcoholism rehab center, it can cause health, career, and relationship issues.
+If a person doesn’t seek help, it can cause health, career, and relationship issues.

 The types of treatment programs include:

-Types of behavioral therapy in an alcoholism rehab center include:
+Types of behavioral therapy include:

-- Cognitive-behavioral therapy (CBT) – CBT teaches you to recognize and avoid situations where you may be tempted to drink alcohol, along with coping problems and behaviors that may lead to drinking
+- Cognitive behavioral therapy (CBT) – CBT teaches you to recognize and avoid situations where you may be tempted to drink alcohol, along with coping problems and behaviors that may lead to drinking

 - Naltrexone – reduces alcohol cravings.